lee-zhg/segment-pdf-discovery/README.md

 [![Build Status](https://travis-ci.org/IBM/watson-discovery-food-reviews.svg?branch=master)](https://travis-ci.org/IBM/virtualhelpdesk)

-# Splitting and Ingesting Segments of PDF File into Watson Discovery
+# Locating Information Efficently and Precisely - Splitting and Ingesting Segments of PDF File into Watson Discovery

+Splitting and ingesting each segment of a PDF file as individual document into Watson Discovery collection can improve query efficency and identify information more precisely.

 In this Code Pattern, we walk you through configuration steps of Watson Discovery service in order to split segments in PDF documents and ingest them into Discovery service as individual document automatically.
 It eliminates the manual tasks of splitting PDF file as it can be part of the common customer requirements.

-Splitting and ingesting each segment in a PDF file as individual document can improve query efficency and identify information more precisely.

-After Discovery service configuration, an example web application is used to view and verify the outcome.
-You can also verify the splitting segmentations through the Discovery service UI.
+After Discovery service configuration, you verify the splitting PDF segmentations through the Discovery service UI and see how efficently and precisely to query information.

 Optionally, Watson Knowledge Studio model can be deployed to Discovery service to improve data ingestion and query.